weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 # About this benchmark

-## Goals

-This benchmark is designed to illustrate Weaviate's ANN perfomance for a range of different use cases.
-In the [results section below](#results), allows you to find a sample dataset that is closest to your production load.
-You can draw conclusions about what to expect from Weaviate in a production setting.
+This benchmark is designed to illustrate Weaviate's ANN performance for different use cases.
+In the [results section below](#results), you can find a sample dataset closest to your production load.
+You can conclude what to expect from Weaviate in a production setting.

 Note, this is not a comparative benchmark that runs Weaviate against competing solutions.